 Tallulah Falls North and South Rim Trails, Tallulah Gorge State Park, Georgia

-For a spectacular, family friendly view of the Tallulah Gorge and waterfalls that flow throughout this north-eastern Georgia State Park, within the Chattahoochee National Forest, both the North and South Rim Trails will not disappoint.
+For a spectacular, family-friendly view of the Tallulah Gorge and waterfalls that flow throughout this north-eastern Georgia State Park, within the Chattahoochee National Forest, both the North and South Rim Trails will not disappoint.
 With each Rim Trail taking you out and back and on a 0.75-mile, mulched hiking trail, including access to a total 10 different viewing areas to see the gorge, the waterfalls and the dam that embody this state park.
 Worth the afternoon or the entire weekend, whether it’s your first time or you’ve seen it all, the Tallulah Falls North and South Rim Trails are a valuable hiking experience.

 Tall Trees Grove, Redwoods National Park, California

 The most challenging part of hiking in the Tall Trees Grove of Redwoods National Park is just getting there.
-Permits are required to enter this area, which are free and generally easily available outside of summer holidays, and then you have to drive a good 45 minutes to the trailhead.
-Once you’ve done the due diligence however, and you’re sitting amongst nature’s living giants, including the 360+ ft. tall Libbey Tree, AKA “The Tall Tree”, you’ll see why the drive was worth it.
+Permits are required to enter this area, which is free and generally easily available outside of summer holidays, and then you have to drive a good 45 minutes to the trailhead.
+Once you’ve done the due diligence, however, and you’re sitting amongst nature’s living giants, including the 360+ ft. tall Libbey Tree, AKA “The Tall Tree”, you’ll see why the drive was worth it.

 Punchbowl Falls Hike, Columbia River Gorge National Scenic Area, Oregon

 Perhaps best representing the amazing displays of beauty in the Columbia River Gorge, the Punchbowl Falls Hike alongside Eagle Creek is also one of the most popular in the area.
-Available year-round, this easy-to-moderate 3.8-mile out and back trail puts on displays the amazing effects that the rushing water of Eagle Creek has on the landscape before reaching the nearby Columbia River, including the 35-ft.
+Available year-round, this easy-to-moderate 3.8‑mile out and back trail put on displays the amazing effects that the rushing water of Eagle Creek has on the landscape before reaching the nearby Columbia River, including the 35-ft.
 Punchbowl Falls and underlying water basin.
 For extra waterfalls and a steeper trail, you can continue on the Eagle Creek Trail for a total 13 miles until it intersects the Pacific Crest National Scenic Trail.

 Ocean Path Trail, Acadia National Park, Maine

-Wildflowers, dramatic shorelines and unbeatable sunsets, for many the Ocean Path Trail in Acadia National Park is the quintessential hiking experience.
+Wildflowers, dramatic shorelines, and unbeatable sunsets, for many the Ocean Path Trail in Acadia National Park is the quintessential hiking experience.
 With a mostly even-grade path that travels for just over 2 miles along the shores of the Atlantic, the Ocean Path includes a stop at Thunder Hole and ends at Otter Point and Monument Cove, which are the perfect places to get a healthy taste of all that Acadia National Park has to offer.